metal-stack/docs/docs/src/installation/deployment.md

 In order to build up your deployment, we recommend to make use of the same Ansible roles that we are using by ourselves in order to deploy the metal-stack.
 You can find them in the repository called [metal-roles](https://github.com/metal-stack/metal-roles).

-In order to wrap up deployment dependencies there is a special [deployment base image](https://hub.docker.com/r/metalstack/metal-deployment-base) hosted on Docker Hub that you can use for running the deployment.
+In order to wrap up deployment dependencies there is a special [deployment base image](https://github.com/metal-stack/metal-deployment-base/pkgs/container/metal-deployment-base) hosted on GitHub that you can use for running the deployment.
 Using this Docker image eliminates a lot of moving parts in the deployment and should keep the footprints on your system fairly small and maintainable.

 This document will from now on assume that you want to use our Ansible deployment roles for setting up metal-stack.
 We will also use the deployment base image, so you should also have [Docker](https://docs.docker.com/get-docker/) installed.
 It is in the nature of software deployments to differ from site to site, company to company, user to user.
 Therefore, we can only describe you the way of how the deployment works for us.
 It is up to you to tweak the deployment described in this document to your requirements.